hmz-15/orb_slam_2_ros/README.md

 to install all dependencies for all packages.
 If you already initialized rosdep you get a warning which you can ignore.

 ## Obtain dependencies
 The package requires Eigen (at least 3.1.0) and Opencv (3 or < 4.2).
-We provide catkin packages using wstool:
+We provide catkin packages for Eigen using wstool:
 ```
 cd <your-ros-ws>
 wstool init src